Address Protection Service

 CCJS on your credit file!

 As both the DVLA, local authorities and Private Parking Companies play footloose and fancy free with your personal details and can offer you no security on the use unknown third parties adopt over the further distribution or misuse of your personal information to individuals , then you every right to protect yourself.
 There cannot be one good reason why you should reveal your address to those who you should be able to trust to keep it confidential, but who simply abuse it when paid by persons unknown.
-It is only because a local authority knows where you live that they can send bailiffs to your address.

 Why make it easy for those who reveal where you live when you can be protected against such abuse?
 For all the bailiff advice and protection you need, register now.
 In six years the DVLA has not attempted to challenge Parking Fines Ltd Parking Protection Scheme though it is clearly aware of its existence.